 Entering an animal rescue center is one of the most heartbreaking yet endearing experiences one can undergo.
 Those eyes that watch you walk past the pens will haunt you.
 Many of those will not find a forever home in time.
 Repeat that by 6.3 million.

-61% of Millennials Own a Dog in the U.S. (Ameritrade, 2020)
+30% of Millennials Own a Dog in the U.S. (APPA)

 Millennials are good dog owners.
 They’re financially secure, are delaying parenthood, or have smaller families, but they help drive the dog ownership statistics.
-Boomers still have a fair grip on dog ownership, with 37% of the dog ownership pie.
+Boomers still have a fair grip on dog ownership, with 22% of the dog ownership pie.

-15% of Americans Acquired a Dog as a Pet During COVID-19 (Petfood Industry, 2021)
+14% of Americans acquired a Dog as a Pet During COVID-19 (Petfood Industry)

-French Bulldog, the Beagle, and the Catahoula Leopard Are the Other Famous Dog Breeds (AKC)
+German Shepherd, the Beagle, and the Catahoula Leopard Are the Other Famous Dog Breeds (AKC)

-There are more vets because there are more pets.
-On average, we take our household pets to the veterinary clinic twice each year.
 In 2016, 27% didn’t visit the vet.
-Between 2016 and 2018, pet-owning households remained stable, shifting from 56% to 56.8, ending 2016.
+Between 2016 and 2018, pet-owning households remained stable, shifting from 56.8% to 67, ending 2016.
 And then came the pandemic!

 How Many People Own a Dog

-It isn’t easy to imagine life without a dog or cat.
+It isn’t easy to imagine life without a dog or a cat.
 Humans get so much joy from animal companionship.
 And animals seem to like us, too, despite our sometimes questionable behavior.

 Gaining accurate figures for dog ownership is difficult for many reasons.
-The AVMA keeps its own set of figures, and the APPA tracks another set base on money in the bank.
+The AVMA keeps its own set of figures, and the APPA tracks another set based on money in the bank.
 Some web info is outdated or just fake news.

 However, dog owner numbers fluctuate because there isn’t a tangible tracking method.

-71% of Males and 62% of Females in the U.S. Own a Dog, According To 2017 Stats (Petfood Industry)
+71% of Males and 60% of Females in the U.S. Own a Dog, According to 2016 Stats (Petfood Industry)

-• 71% Male
+- 71% Male

 There are some conflicting stats about who owns what kind of pet.
-The main thing is to care for them.
+The main thing is to care for them. (source)

 Not sure why there would be such a significant difference between states.
-It makes sense that urban areas tend to have lower pet ownership households than rural areas.
+It makes sense that urban areas tend to have lower pet ownership than rural areas.

 How Many Dogs Are In The World